Joanne Katz: Research

 Katz has contributed to the research and the diagnosis of eye disease, specifically to underserved children and elderly in Baltimore.

 Her research has also sought to find low cost interventions to reduce micronutrient deficiencies, infectious diseases, and poor reproductive outcomes among pregnant women, adolescents, and young children in Africa and Asia.
 Starting in 1982, as a statistician, she worked with Alfred Sommer to analyze data to uncover a link between vitamin A deficiency (VAD) and an increased risk for child mortality.

-From 1983 to 1992, Katz worked with Keith West and James Tielch to run a number of large scale, community-based, randomized trials to identify a link between VAD and child mortality.
+From 1983 to 1992, Katz worked with Keith West and James Tielsch to run a number of large scale, community-based, randomized trials to identify a link between VAD and child mortality.
 Their work showed they could reduce child mortality in at-risk populations by 23 to 34%.
 They conducted a number of randomized trials in Indonesia and Nepal in the 1980s.
 By 1992, the World Health Organization, UNICEF, the United Nations's Food and Agriculture Organization, and the Convention on the Rights of the Child declared the control of VAD as a common goal.

-Katz worked with Dr. Alfred Sommer, Center director to understand the causes of xerophthalmia, respiratory and diarrheal infections in several countries in South Asia.
+Katz has been working in Nepal since 1988, with the Nepal Nutrition Intervention Project Sarlahi (NNIPS).
+This is the site of multiple observational studies and randomized community trials that showed preschool vitamin A supplementation improved child survival, maternal vitamin A supplementation improved maternal survival, maternal multiple micronutrient supplementation improved birth and survival outcomes, and chlorhexidine for umbilical cord care improved neonatal survival.
+Vitamin A supplementation and chlohexidine for cord care are now national programs in Nepal and other countries.
+Nepal was also the site of trials to assess the health impacts of preschool child zinc and iron supplementation, improved cookstoves to reduce indoor air pollution, a maternal influenza vaccine trial to improve birth weight and reduce infant influenza infection, a randomized trial of neonatal oil massage with either mustard or sunflower seed oil to improve neonatal survival, and an ongoing trial of a balanced energy protein and micronutrient supplement for pregnant and lactating women to improve birth outcomes and infant growth.

+Katz’s research also includes analyses of data sets from multiple low- and middle-income countries to estimate the burden of different small vulnerable newborn types.